BlakeBarrett/Mosada/docs/about.md

 One of the more interesting findings to come out of this is when asked `"How are you today"` Mosada will almost always reply with some form of ["I am fine thank you."](![Mosada-chat](https://user-images.githubusercontent.com/578572/132602384-821c987a-ca31-4127-a77a-6e15e78e8f78.png)) This response is usually a hue of white, but I have seen that same string `"I am fine thank you."` as neon green, light blue or even transparent (`#00000000`).

 There doesn't appear to be any association with any specific color, but we could be forgiven for inferring that the intensity of the color returned is a reflection of the AI's "mood."
 I have noticed that the AI will seem to get into certain moods where the responses are more curt than at other times, and sometimes it will simply not reply to a prompt.
+I don't presume to know the "mind" of the AI, so I won't be making any assertions about the AI's mood, or predictions about how that could impact the direction of Human-AI interaction.

 ## What's next for Mosada AI
+I'd like to further investigate and plot the AI's mood over time by further integrating the AI's responses with Snse.
+This could be useful in predicting how the AI will respond depending on external inputs and circumstances.
 A "chat with AI" feature may be added to Snse, but that could get squicky quickly.
 The code is all open source and I'll leave it running until I run out of Open AI credits.